 - It uses real data.
 When you join Personal Capital, you have the ability to link virtually all of your financial accounts — checking, savings 401(k), and everything else.
 This enables the retirement planner to use your actual savings and spending figures, rather than estimates, which produces more accurate projections.

 - It runs a Monte Carlo simulation, which is essentially 5,000 micro-simulations that utilize different time horizons to project your likelihood of a successful retirement.
 This is much more powerful and accurate than assuming a steady 7% rate of return (the historical market benchmark), which fails to account for potential peaks, valleys and worst-case scenarios.

 - It allows for customization.
 Not all financial independence calculators allow you to insert variables, such as other retirement income like real estate, passive income, inflation rate, and social security.
 This means you could theoretically test hundreds of hypothetical scenarios with the tool — like what would happen if you increased your savings by 10% per year, or if you committed to working part-time for $15,000 per year during retirement.

 Here’s a screenshot from my own Personal Capital account.

-When I log go to the tool, I see a screen that says:
+When I log into the tool, I see a screen that says:

-As you can see, I’m a fairly risky investor.
-I keep most of my money in stock index funds (primarily Vanguard’s Target Date 2050).
-But it also recognizes I’m fairly aggressive with my U.S. based allocation.
+As you can see, since I keep most of my money in stock index funds (primarily Vanguard’s Target Date 2050) my allocations are fairly close to what Personal Capital recommends.

-Their algorithms for asset allocation are good.
-If you knew nothing about investing and followed their recommendations you will do quite good and outperform the vast majority of investors.
+Personal Capital’s asset allocation algorithms are quite good.
+Even if you don’t know the first thing about investing, following their recommendations will lead you to outperform the vast majority of investors.

-What if you decided to retire right before the Great Recession of 2008?
-What about The Great Depression?
+What if you had decided to retire right before the 2008 recession?
+What about right before the Great Depression?
 Would your money have survived?

-To start, you can run a simulation based on 3 inputs
+To start, you can run a simulation based on three inputs: